Vinayak Pathak/AI-Generated Image

-Most of my friends learned in their teens.
+Most of my friends learned to ride in their teens.
 They don't remember learning.
 It just happened, the way things do when you're young enough not to think too hard about falling.

 I was 33 when I decided to try.
 Old enough to know exactly what could go wrong.